-- (i) Termite Risk Management: Where a primary building element is subject to attack by subterranean termites: AS 3660.1, and- - for the purposes of this provision, a primary building element consisting entirely of, or a combination of, any of the following materials is considered not subject to termite attack: - (A) Steel, aluminium or other metals. - (B) Concrete. - (C) Masonry. - (D) Fibre-reinforced cement. - (E) Timber naturally termite resistant in accordance with Appendix C of AS 3660.1. - (F) Timber preservative treated in accordance with Appendix D of AS 3660.1; and - (ii) a durable notice must be permanently fixed to the building in a prominent location, such as a meter box or the like, indicating- - (A) the termite management system used; and - (B) the date of installation of the system; and - (C) where a chemical is used, its life expectancy as listed on the appropriate authority's pesticides register label; and
+- (i) Termite Risk Management: Where a primary building element is subject to attack by subterranean termites: AS 3660.1, and-

+- (i) for the purposes of this provision, a primary building element consisting entirely of, or a combination of, any of the following materials is considered not subject to termite attack:

+- (A) Steel, aluminium or other metals.

+- (B) Concrete.

+- (C) Masonry.

-- (D) the installer's or manufacturer's recommendations for the scope and frequency of future inspections for termite activity. - (j) Roof construction (except in cyclone areas): - (i) Plastic sheeting: AS/NZS 1562.3, AS/NZS 4256 Parts 1, 2, 3 and 5. - (ii) Roofing tiles: AS 2049, AS 2050. - (iii) Cellulose cement corrugated sheets: AS/NZS 2908.1 with safety mesh installed in accordance with AS/NZS 1562.3 clause 2.4.3.2 except for sub clause (g) for plastic sheeting. - (iv) Metal roofing: AS 1562.1. - (v) Asphalt shingles: ASTM D3018-90, Class A. - (k) Particleboard structural flooring: AS 1860.2. - (I) Garage doors and other large access doors in openings not more than 3 m in height in external walls of buildings determined as being located in wind region C or D in accordance with AS/NZS 1170.2: AS/NZS 4505. - (m) Lift shafts which are not required to have an FRL, must- - (i) except as required by (ii), be completely enclosed with non-perforated material between the bottom of the pit and the ceiling of the lift shaft, other than- - (A) at landing doors, emergency doors and pit access doors; and - (B) low-rise, low-speed constant pressure lifts; and - (C) small-sized, low-rise automatic lifts; and - (ii) in atrium and observation areas, be protected with non-perforated material not less than 2.5 m in height- - (A) above any places on which a person can stand, which are within 800 mm horizontal reach of any vertical moving lift component including ropes and counterweights; and - (B) at the lowest level of the atrium area that the lift serves, on all sides except the door opening, for not less than 2.5 m in height, by enclosure with nonperforated material: and - (iii) be of non-brittle material; and - (iv) where glazing is used- - (A) comply with Table B1.4; or - (B) not fail the deflection criteria required by Clause 6(c)(iii) of Specification C1.8.
+- (D) Fibre-reinforced cement. - (E) Timber naturally termite resistant in accordance with Appendix C of AS 3660.1. - (F) Timber preservative treated in accordance with Appendix D of AS 3660.1; and - (ii) a durable notice must be permanently fixed to the building in a prominent location, such as a meter box or the like, indicating- - (A) the termite management system used; and - (B) the date of installation of the system; and - (C) where a chemical is used, its life expectancy as listed on the appropriate authority's pesticides register label; and - (D) the installer's or manufacturer's recommendations for the scope and frequency of future inspections for termite activity. - (j) Roof construction (except in cyclonic areas): - Terracotta, fibre-cement and timber slates and shingles: AS 4597. - (ii) Roof tiling: AS 2050. - (iii) Cellulose cement corrugated sheets: AS/NZS 2908.1 with safety mesh installed in accordance with AS/NZS 1562.3 clause 2.4.3.2 except for sub-clause (g) for plastic sheeting. - (iv) Metal roofing: AS 1562.1. - (k) Particleboard structural flooring: AS 1860.2. - (I) Garage doors and other large access doors in openings not more than 3 m in height in external walls of buildings determined as being located in wind region C or D in accordance with AS/NZS 1170.2: AS/NZS 4505. - (m) Lift shafts which are not required to have an FRL, must- - (i) except as required by (ii), be completely enclosed with non-perforated material between the bottom of the pit and the ceiling of the lift shaft, other than- - (A) at landing doors, emergency doors and pit access doors; and - (B) low-rise, low-speed constant pressure lifts; and - (C) small-sized, low-speed automatic lifts; and - (ii) in atrium and observation areas, be protected with non-perforated material not less than 2.5 m in height- - (A) above any places on which a person can stand, which are within 800 mm horizontal reach of any vertical moving lift component including ropes and counterweights; and - (B) at the lowest level of the atrium area that the lift serves, on all sides except the door opening, for not less than 2.5 m in height, by enclosure with non-perforated material; and - (iii) be of non-brittle material; and - (iv) where glazing is used- - (A) comply with Table B1.4; or - (B) not fail the deflection criteria required by Clause 6(c)(iii) of Specification C1.8.